percona/k8spxc-docs/docs/update_openshift.md

     1. First of all you need to manually update `initImage` Custom Resource option with the value of an alternative initial Operator installation image.
 You need doing this for all database clusters managed by the Operator.
 Without this step the cluster will go into error state after the Operator upgrade.

-        1. Find the initial Operator installation image name with `kubectl get deploy` command:
+        1. Find the initial Operator installation image with `kubectl get deploy` command:

             ``` {.bash data-prompt="$" }
             $ kubectl get deploy percona-xtradb-cluster-operator -o yaml